 The process of atmospheric entry can be compared to hitting treacle after a ride across ice (or, if you're American, suddenly hitting a wall of peanut butter during an easy downhill jog).
 A fast-moving object compresses air before it, generating a lot of heat in the process.
 In fact, there are not many substances that can withstand the heat generated, and most spacecraft have an ablative heat shield that burns off during re-entry, which requires the spacecraft to come in at a fairly precise angle.
 This itself is a danger because if the craft comes in at too low an angle, it can literally bounce off the atmosphere and be lost in space (like a stone skipping on water), while if it comes in at too high an angle, the G-forces would likely kill (or seriously harm) the astronauts within.
-At even steeper angles, no heat shield can save the craft from being destroyed.note
+At even steeper angles, no heat shield can save the craft, and it will burn up as a man-made meteor.note

 One other side effect of this whole process is that the heat generated strips electrons from the atmosphere.
 Since radio waves can't penetrate the resulting cloud of plasma, the spacecraft's communications systems are rendered useless for the duration of the process, which lasts for several minutes.
 Well, it used to—see below.

 Therefore, the situation will arise in Speculative Fiction

 when a spacecraft whose current ability (due to damage) to survive reentry is unclear does have to make an atmospheric entry.
 There may be a pre-announced time before communications are restored — it will pretty much never meet it.
 There will be a wait of a good thirty seconds or more, the ground crew will just be about ready to give up — then they will get a message from the crew, usually saying they are alright and coming in for a smooth landing.

 This trope is sometimes used incorrectly, when the object is reentering the atmosphere slowly